How Much Can a Landlord Increase Rent? Market Rent, Comparables, and the Tribunal

 - Arrive at a figure.
 Based on your research, settle on a rent that you can justify with evidence.
 Keep your research — you may need it later.

 If your tenant refers the Section 13 notice to the First-tier Tribunal (Property Chamber), the Tribunal will carry out its own assessment of the market rent.
+The Tribunal applies the legal test in Section 14 of the Housing Act 1988: rent must not be more than the open market rent for the property, disregarding improvements by the tenant and any personal circumstances of either party.
 Understanding what they look at can help you set a realistic figure in the first place.
+For detailed guidance on preparing for a Tribunal hearing, see our article on how to prepare for a First-tier Tribunal rent dispute.

 Get landlord compliance updates